THE SUNDERLAND SITE - PAGE 203

 Denis Linfoot has been in touch (thanks Denis!) to provide extensive further information about the plant.
 His father, Arthur L. Linfoot (1890/1977), worked at the plant for almost 50 years, having started work as a clerk back in 1907 or 1908.
 At that time, the company was named 'The Hendon Paper Works Co.
 Limited'.
 Apart from the years of WW1, when he was otherwise engaged with the Royal Army Medical Corps, he stayed with the company until 1962 - he had advanced to become Secretary of the company (in 1931) & a director also (in 1953).
 He retired on Sep.
 30, 1956 but remained a director until a while after Dominion Tar and Chemical acquired the company in 1962.
 Denis's words about his father & Hendon Paper Works are available as a 'pdf' here - if you are interested in the plant's history you will find them to be most interesting.

 Now Arthur Linfoot, Denis's father, kept a diary from Jan.
 1914 thru Dec.
 1918 i.e. during the years of WW1.
-Day by day Denis is now posting his father's diary on a daily 'blog' whch is available here & here.
+Day by day Denis is now posting his father's diary on a daily 'blog' which is available here & here.
 Or at least it was available.
 Neither link works any more.
 The diary was published as a book in 2019, I see.

 An interesting image, dating from about 1949, of the unloading of esparto grass at Corporation Quay - esparto grass destined for the Hendon and Ford papermills.
-A fine image ex 'Sunderland Tugs and Shipbuilding in pictures' on Facebook, here.
+A fine image ex 'Sunderland Tugs and Shipbuilding in pictures' that used to be available via Facebook.